 A. Average class size is 22 and the student-to-faculty ratio is 10:1.

 A. Saint Mary’s is about 90 miles from the city of Chicago (about 1.5 hours).
 We offer a variety of public transportation options including airport shuttles to Chicago’s Midway and O’Hare airports from the University of Notre Dame and the South Shore train line from the South Bend International Airport.

 A. No. While Saint Mary’s is a Catholic college, and was funded and is still sponsored by the Sisters of the Holy Cross, students from all faith backgrounds are admitted to the College.

 A. Lots of reasons!
 First, there are a number of statistics that show increased success for women who attend women’s colleges compared to those who studied in institutions with men and women.
 Check out this page for more information.
 Some students may worry that attending a women’s college means they will not have a co-ed social life, but that’s simply not true at Saint Mary’s.
 In fact, our students experience the best of both worlds.
-There are more than 75 different student clubs and organizations to choose from, and students can also participate in activities and events at the University of Notre Dame, which is right across the street.
+There are more than 510 different student clubs and organizations to choose from between Saint Mary's and Notre Dame (which is right across the street), and students are free to participate in activities and events on both campuses.
 So don’t worry – when you want to, you will still be able to meet boys!

 Q. Will I receive credit for my IB diploma/certificates, A-levels, Advanced Placement courses, Abitur, French Baccalaureate, etc.?

 A. Yes.
 Decisions about credit are based on the subject areas and levels of achievement on the exams.
 To find out more about how this credit transfers in, click here.